quarterback/judgment-routing/README.md

 **Decision Engineering** is the practice of making authority chains, policy constraints, and escalation rules explicit rather than implicit.
 When Jan reviewed forms and passed edge cases to Steve, that was decision engineering.
 It was visible and traceable.
 We need the same clarity when AI systems process requests, only now it has to be documented.

-**The Judgment Router** is infrastructure that evaluates proposed actions against institutional mandate.
+**Judgment Router** is infrastructure that evaluates proposed actions against your institutional rules.
 It determines whether an action falls within approved parameters, requires additional verification, or needs human review.

 **Decision Receipts** are structured records that link every action back to the authority that permitted it.
 They preserve institutional memory and create audit trails.